JunyueLiu/alphaFactory/README.md

 ```

-For more examples, see example
+For more examples, see example.